 …And then got lost going home.

-This was my first day in Sao Paulo.
+This was my first day in São Paulo.
 And I would be lying if I said days like this were rare.
 They don’t happen that often, but with enough regularity that the seething frustration, the awkward self-consciousness, the mental exhaustion, and the unavoidable sense of isolation, they’ve all become familiar to me now.

+Most people who learn about my lifestyle — the fact that I spend 10 months a year traveling and living in foreign countries — see it as something glamorous.
 But as with any lifestyle, there are strengths and weaknesses to it.
 It’s not all a bed of roses.
 You sacrifice some things to gain others.
 And don’t worry, I’m not here to complain about every trying moment I’ve come across in two-and-a-half years of traveling.
 There have been far, far, far more good days than bad.
 And I would not take back a single life decision I’ve made.

 But I do want to paint a realistic picture of what this lifestyle entails, the highs with the lows.
 And posit that perhaps the biggest difference between this lifestyle and a conventional one, is simply that the highs are higher and the lows lower, thus reorienting what one values spending their time on.